star-in-the-jar/star-in-the-jar/README.md

 - 👋 Hi, I'm Stanisław (Stanley) Jarocki.
-- 👀 I'm junior frontend developer.
+- 👀 I'm junior fullstack developer.
 - 🪙 I'm open to work.
-- 🎉 I use React, JavaScript, Node, CSS, HTML, GIT and Figma.
+- 🎉 I use React.js, JavaScript, Node.js, CSS, HTML, GIT and Figma.
 - 👻 If you'd like to collaborate contact me.
 - 📫 You can reach me:
    - on LinkedIn: https://www.linkedin.com/in/stanis%C5%82aw-stanley-jarocki-6a268421b/